simonangel-fong/Note_Tech/container/kubernetes/architecture/controller_manager/controller_manager.md

 ---

-## Node Controller
+## Common Controllers

 - `node controller`
   - used to monitor the status of the nodes
-  - ensure to bring the whole system to the desired functioning state.
-  - watch node status via `api server`
   - default
-    - check the status of the nodes every 5 seconds
+    - check the status of the nodes every 5s
     - mark the node as `unreachable` if it cannot receive heartbeat for 40s.
     - give the `unreachable` node 5 min to come back
     - remove the `pods` running on `unreachable node`